usnistgov/fipy/README.txt

 Support
 -------

-|FiPy| is being actively developed and supported.
-Please use the
-`tracking system`_ for bugs, support requests, feature requests and patch submissions as well as the `mailing list`_ |citeTrackingMailing|.
-We also welcome collaborative efforts on this project.
+You can communicate with the |FiPy| developers and with other users via our `mailing list`_ |citeMailing|.
+We also welcome you to use the `tracking system`_ |citeTracking| for bugs, support requests, feature requests and patch submissions.
+We welcome collaborative efforts on this project.

 ------------------------
 Conventions and Notation